Digital Parenting – Navigating Your Child’s Social Media Use

 The first step, though, is to start a conversation and to keep it going.
 Most social media policies have a minimum age requirement of 13, so this is usually a good time to start these conversations (though kids are getting access at much younger ages as well!).
 Here is a resource that talks about a few teachable moments and when and how to talk to your child about their social media presence.

 Keep in mind that this is not a one-time lecture but rather an ongoing dialogue.
 In general, refer to the tips in this resource to bridge the communication gap with your teen.
-Examine together the pros and cons of social networking.
+Together with your child, examine the pros and cons of social networking.
 Invite your child to reflect on and discuss with you any situations or challenges they or others may be experiencing on social media such as cyber-bullying, peer pressure, or fake accounts.
 Keeping these conversations non-judgemental and frequent is the best way to allow your child the room to come to you with their issues and to remain vigilant about these challenges.

 2. Be your Child’s Digital Mentor